nodemailer/nodemailer-web/content/usage/why-smtp.md

 What PHP's **mail()** call actually does is that it passes your mail data to sendmail's *stdin* and thats it, no magic involved. *sendmail* does all the heavy lifting of queueing your message and trying to send it to the recipients' MX mail server.

-In fact you can achieve the exact same behavior in Nodemailer PRO as well by using the [sendmail transport](/transports/sendmail/).
-The difference being that in case of PHP the sendmail configuration resides in *php.ini* but in case of Node.js the sendmail configuration is part of Nodemailer PRO setup.
+In fact you can achieve the exact same behavior in Nodemailer as well by using the [sendmail transport](/transports/sendmail/).
+The difference being that in case of PHP the sendmail configuration resides in *php.ini* but in case of Node.js the sendmail configuration is part of Nodemailer setup.

 Unfortunately this might not always work – as it was already said, the stack for Node.js is thin and this means that *sendmail* might not have been installed to the server your application is running on.
 This is why it is better to rely on an actual SMTP service that is always accessible.